jshannon63/laravel-psr15-middleware/README.md

  choose the Psr15MiddlewareServiceProvider
 ```
 That's it!
-Now you can setup to run your PSR-15 middleware.
+Now you can configure and run your PSR-15 middleware.
 The default configuration comes with
 the exampleMiddleware enabled for demonstration purposes.
-You will need to disable it and add your
+You will need to disable the examples and
-own as described below.
+add your own middleware classes as described below.
 ## Usage

 ##### Add your PSR-15 compliant middlewares to the /config/psr15middleware.php configuration file.